scottvr/GUM_of_Devops/updates/Fear_and_Loathing_in_the_Value_Stream.md

 These are not universal measures and should not be multiplied casually across unrelated surveys to produce a Candor Number with three decimal places.
 The defensible estimate of a gate is a cohort conversion rate: of the problems reaching this boundary during a stated interval, what fraction reached the next one, and how long did passage take? $C$ remains the hardest because its denominator contains facts that did not cross the boundary.
 Retrospective incident reviews, genuinely protected reporting channels, and differences between anonymous and attributable responses provide partial views of that denominator.
 Partial observability is not a defect in the model here; it is the phenomenon being modeled.

 The transfer function also identifies interventions without requiring a villain.
+This should not be mistaken for evidence that villains are unavailable.
 Protect reporting from retaliation and separate discovery from compulsory ownership to raise $C$.
 Require an explicit disposition rather than indefinite "known issue" status to raise $A$.
 Translate chronic toil and recurrent incidents into bounded expected-loss ranges to raise $F$.
 Reserve remediation capacity or establish pre-authorized risk budgets to raise $B$.
 Then follow incident expenditure past restoration and ask whether any of it bought down the condition that caused the incident.

 The product form supplies the priority rule: an absolute improvement in the smallest gate produces the largest proportional improvement in $H$.
 This is not permission to turn the smallest coefficient into a target.
 Once compensation depends on a gate, the gate will become excellent at counting whatever compensation requires.
 The point is to locate the boundary at which signal is being lost, change the conditions of passage, and then see whether more real problems survive to funded repair.